JavOrraca/Resources/README.md

 * Provost, Foster and Fawcett, Tom. _Data Science for Business: What You Need to Know About Data Mining and Data-Analytic Thinking_.
 O'Reilly Media, Inc., 2013.
   * This was a textbook for Foundations of Data Science, an UCI graduate course that I recently completed.
 Examples in this textbook are denser and math-heavier than _Confident Data Skills_.
 This would be most appropriate for anyone actively trying to move into a data science role.
 [Amazon link](https://www.amazon.com/Data-Science-Business-Data-Analytic-Thinking/dp/1449361323/ref=sr_1_1?s=books&ie=UTF8&qid=1537984955&sr=1-1&keywords=data+science+for+business)

+* Murray, Scott. _Interactive Data Visualization for the Web: An Introduction to Designing with D3_.
+O'Reilly Media, Inc., 2nd Edition, 2017.
+  * Ideal for beginners, Scott Murray takes you through easy-to-consume fundamental concepts and methods of D3, the most powerful JavaScript library for web-based visualizations.
+[Amazon link](https://www.amazon.com/Interactive-Data-Visualization-Web-Introduction/dp/1491921285)
+  *  _Note: This 2nd Edition (October 2017) release was updated with D3's v4 syntax and D3 v5 was released in April 2018.
+While some of the syntax in this 2nd Edition may be rendered obsolete, it's still a valuable resource for learning the fundamentals of D3 and data design._

 ## R: The Basics
 * [RStudio](https://www.rstudio.com/products/rstudio/download/): To get started with R, download and install RStudio's open-source desktop IDE
 * [swirl](https://swirlstats.com/students.html): Once RStudio is installed (or your IDE of choice), installing the swirl package is as easy as typing _install.packages("swirl")_ in the RStudio console